 That’s why they invented the “View As” tool.
 It shows you what your profile looks like to the public or specific people.
 If any of your information has the wrong settings, you’ll be able to spot it immediately.

 Go to Facebook and open Settings > Timeline and Tagging.
 Next, go to “Who can see my things on my Timeline” and click “View As.”

 Consider this the “au naturel” setting of Facebook.
 You’ll see exactly what your profile looks like to strangers.
 Click through your Timeline, About, Photos, Friends, and other sections, and see whether vulnerable tidbits have slipped through.

 Remember, you can edit every single thing in your profile.
 To the right of each item, you’ll find an icon with an upside-down triangle.
 Click this to choose who can see the information.
 It’s a shortcut that will save you a lot of headaches down the line.

 There are plenty of settings you can use to change your Facebook privacy.
 Tap or click here for Facebook settings to change right now.

 Speaking of settings, you should also make sure that you’re happy with the settings for your most visited websites.
 One way to do this is through your browser.
 Tap or click here for Chrome settings.
-Tap or click here for Firefox.
 Tap or click here for Safari.